hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster_node_pool.html.markdown

 ---

+* `capacity_reservation_group_id` - (Optional) AKS will associate the specified agent pool with the Capacity Reservation Group.
+Changing this forces a new resource to be created.

 * `enable_auto_scaling` - (Optional) Whether to enable [auto-scaler](https://docs.microsoft.com/azure/aks/cluster-autoscaler).
 Defaults to `false`.

 * `enable_host_encryption` - (Optional) Should the nodes in this Node Pool have host encryption enabled?
 Defaults to `false`.